This doth be a machine-wrought text which may contain errors!

 Formfaktorer

-Servers do exist in divers physical forms:
+Servers exist in diverse physical forms:

 Storage